 The good news is there are funds available in the form of grants.
 If you’ve never written a grant before, it may seem like a daunting task.
-But I’m here to tell you that you — yes, you — can write a winning grant proposal and get the dollars your library deserves to fund your projects.
+But I’m here to tell you that you — yes, you — can write a winning grant proposal and get the dollars your community deserves to fund your projects.

 It’s easy to think of all types of excuses for not going after grants, but guess what?
 I’m going to show you ways to work your way out of all those excuses!
 Start with the following tips, and view my complete webinar on the topic, Anyone Can Write a Grant.

 - I Can’t Afford a Grant Writer and Don’t Have Time to Do It Myself

 The best part of this one is—you don’t have to!
 You can bring together community and colleagues to form a team to put the grant proposal together.
 Begin by thinking about the diverse talents of your staff and community members and how you can tap into them.
 When you break grant-writing down into smaller tasks assigned to members of a team, it becomes less-formidable and easier to accomplish.

 When you research what funding organizations want to support and grants they’ve awarded in the past, you will find that they match up closely with the mission of your school or library: creating flexible learning spaces, supporting STEM skill growth, building early reading skills, providing employment and citizenship assistance, etc. There are many grants out there that support the of services that schools and public libraries offer, and they’re just waiting for you to go after them.

 Writing a grant proposal requires more than writing, and that’s why you need to bring in various skill sets.
 Even if your writing skills are not up to par, you might be great at project management and be the right person to oversee the entire project.
 Or you might be the team member who focuses on the budget.
 If you have a great writer or editor on your team, but you’re closest to the information, write out a rough draft or an outline with key points and let your writer finesse the final draft.